 We have initiated a ‘learning to ring’ session for beginners.
 This is very much for new ringers and will be run occasionally on Monday nights from 7 to 7.30 to provide them quality time on the bells with their instructor.

 If you are interested in taking part in what can be a fun and very rewarding pastime, you are most welcome to come along to one of our practices on Mondays from 7.30 pm where you will be most welcome.
-For more information please email email@example.com
+For more information please contact the Tower Captain Alison Clayton 01722 446634 or email email@example.com

 On Sunday 21 October 2018, twenty years after the first quarter peal was rung on the (then) new bells for the service of dedication, another quarter peal was rung.
 A method known as ‘Grandsire’ was used which requires the bells to be rung continuously with no break and without any mistakes.
 It was accomplished in 36 minutes, a fine time as such a feat usually takes 40-45 mins,

-The band included our Tower Captain, Harry Brockway, and was led by another member of the home team, Ron Johnson who had also led the band for the 1998 quarter peal.
+The band included Harry Brockway, the Tower Captain at that time, and was led by another member of the home team, Ron Johnson who had also led the band for the 1998 quarter peal.

 Click the play button to listen to a short recording of the Quarter Peal 21 Oct 2018

 The band who successful rang the 'Quarter Peal' October 2018

 More information about the history of the bells appears on this website in an Article by Jim Platt dated July 2018